LyrisX02/PEC-MDP/README.md

 ```
 These define the time range for the domain overriding the default derivation.

-# Brief Demonstration on How to Run Core Code
+# Brief Demonstration on How to Run PEC-MDP Parser

 Import the `PEC_Parser` as a module.
 ```